piemonte/Player/README.md

 ## License

-'Player' is available under the MIT license, see the [LICENSE](https://github.com/piemonte/player/blob/master/LICENSE) file for more information.
+Player is available under the MIT license, see the [LICENSE](https://github.com/piemonte/player/blob/master/LICENSE) file for more information.